contentful/contentful-merge/README.md

 | Combined       | 500   |

 Further limitations:
-* Tags, Assets, Comments and Tasks are not compared and are not copied from one environment to another.
+* Tags, Assets, Comments, Workflows and Tasks are not compared and are not copied from one environment to another.
-* We only consider published entries, thus entries that are in the draft state are not going to be included.
-If one tries to add an entry that is already on the target environment but in draft state it will result in an error.
+* We only consider published entries during comparison, thus entries that are in draft state will not be compared.
 * Entries when added are immediately published.
 * Locales must be the same in the source and target environment.